Summer in Korea | 43 Awesome Activities, Fun Festivals, and Cool Things to do in 2023

 In this complete guide to Korea in summer, you’ll discover:

-- the climate and weather in Korea from June to August
+- the climate and weather in Korea in June, July, and, August

 - perfect activities to take advantage of in Korea in summer

 - the best festivals to attend across the country during summer in South Korea